 The island is defined by a high mountain range crossing from west to east.
 It includes Crete’s highest point, Mount Ida, and the range of the White Mountains with 30 summits above 2000 metres, and the Samaria Gorge, a World Biosphere Reserve.
 Crete forms a significant part of the economy and cultural heritage of Greece, while retaining its own local cultural traits (such as its own poetry and music).
 The airport at Heraklion and Chania serve international travellers.

-Click on a picture below to open selected web page:
+Click on a picture below to start the video:

 Rethymnon Evenings, July 2008